 Ref: Matthew 6:24 No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon.
 KJV

 You can’t serve our Father and idols at the same time.
 You can’t serve the world and our Father at the same time.
 You can’t serve yourself and our Father at the same time.

 Focusing on Him and this book that tells us all we need to know to get back to Him and be in good standing with Him should be our primary purpose.
-If you can’t study on your own, study with me at this website.
-It’s the very reason that I put this site up and try to keep it current new works from the Scriptures, primarily, and with current events of the world that intertwine those Scriptures.
+If you can’t study on your own, study with me on this website.
+It’s the very reason that I put this site up and try to keep it current with new works from the Scriptures, primarily, and with current events of the world that intertwine those Scriptures.

 If you have a question that you can’t get an answer to, send me an email and I’ll try my best to resolve the problem.